 Contact an Experienced Long Island Family Law Attorney with Questions About Orders of Protection

 If you are in a situation where domestic violence is involved, protect yourself by speaking to an experienced Long Island Family Law attorney right away.
-The family law firm of Robert E. Hornberger, Esq., P.C. can assist you with obtaining an Order of Protection and advocate for you in court, alleviating some of the stress that comes with the process.
+The family law firm of Hornberger Verbitsky, P.C. can assist you with obtaining an Order of Protection and advocate for you in court, alleviating some of the stress that comes with the process.
 Contact our office today at 631-923-1910 for a free consultation.

 Download Your Free New York Divorce Guide